-effect on the spectator, that he feels CHARAGE. himself in no wise disposed to pick out RUBENS The criticisms and dwell on his defects. which are made on him are indeed often unreasonable.
+effect on the spectator, that he feels CHAR himself in no wise disposed to pick out Rub and dwell on his defects.
+The criticisms which are made on him are indeed often unreasonable.
 His style ought no more to be blamed for not having the sublimity of Michael Angelo, than Ovid should be censured because he is not like Virgil.

-However, it must be acknowledged that he wanted many excellencies, which would have perfectly united with his style.
-Among those we may reckon beauty in his female characters: sometimes indeed they make approaches to it; they are healthy and comely women, but seldom, if ever, possess any degree of elegance: the same may be said of his young men and children: his old men have that sort of dignity which a bushy beard will confer; but he never possessed a poetical conception of character.
-In his representations of the highest characters in the christian or the fabulous world, instead of something above humanity, which might fill the the spectator finds little more than more mortals, such as he meets with every day.
+However, it must be acknowledged that he wanted many excellencies, which would have perfectly united with his style: Among those we may reckon beauty in his female characters: sometimes indeed they make approaches to it; they are healthy and comely women, but seldom, if ever, possess any degree of elegance: the same may be said of his young men and children: his old men have that sort of dignity which a bushy beard will confer; but he never possessed a poetical conception of character.
+In his representations of the highest characters in the christian or the fabulous world, instead of something above humanity, which might fill the

+CHARAC- idea which is conceived of such beings, the spectator finds little more than mere mortals, such as he meets with every day.

-The incorrectness of Rubens in regard to his outline oftner proceeds from haste and carelessness, than from inability; there are in his great works, to which he seems to have paid more particular attention, naked figures as eminent for their drawing as for their colouring.
-He appears to have entertained a great abhorrence of the meagre dry manner of his predecessors, the old German and Flemish Painters; to avoid which, he kept his outline large and flowing: this carried to an extreme, produced that heaviness which is so frequently found in his figures.
-Another defect of this great painter is his inattention to the foldings of his drapery, especially that of his women: it is scarcely ever cast with any choice or skill, respect in opposite extremes; one discovers too much art in the disposition of drapery, and the other too little.
-Rubens's drapery, besides, is not properly historical; the quality of the stuff of which it is composed, is too accurately distinguished; resembling the manner of Paul Veronese.
-This drapery is less offensive in Rubens than it would be in many other painters, as it partly contributes to that richness which is the peculiar character of his style, which we do not pretend to set forth as of the most simple and sublime kind.
+The incorrectness of Rubens in regard to his outline oftner proceeds from haste and carelessness, than from inability: there are in his great works, to which he seems to have paid more particular attention, naked figures as eminent for their drawing as for their colouring, He appears to have entertained a great abhorrence of the meagre dry manner of his predecessors, the old German and Flemish Painters; to avoid which, he kept his outline large and flowing: this carried to an extreme, produced that heaviness which is so frequently found in his figures.
+Another defect of this great painter is his inattention to the foldings of his drapery, especially that of his women: it is scarcely ever cast with any choice or skill.